 What is Anniety?

 Occasional anxiety is a normal part of life.
-You might feel anxious when faced with a problem at work, before taking a test, or making an important decision.
+You might feel anxious when faced with a problem at work, before taking a test or making an important decision.
 But anxiety disorders involve more than temporary worry or fear.
 For a person with an anxiety disorder, the anxiety does not go away and can get worse over time.
 The feelings can interfere with daily activities such as job performance, school work, and relationships.
 There are several different types of anxiety disorders.
 Examples include generalized anxiety disorder, panic disorder, and social anxiety disorder.

 What is Autism?

 Autism spectrum disorders (ASDs) represent a range of brain disorders that are characterized by restricted patterns of behavior and impairments in social communication and interactions.
-These disorders share common origins and features, but are classified as spectrum disorders because symptoms and severity vary among individuals.
+These disorders share common origins and features but are classified as spectrum disorders because symptoms and severity vary among individuals.
 We have many popular ideas about Autism, such as whether someone makes eye contact or plays with toys a certain way, or flaps their hands.
 Some of these behaviors may be part of Autism, but they are not the only or even most important symptoms.

 What is ADHD?

-Everybody can have difficulty sitting still, paying attention or controlling impulsive behavior once in a while.
-For some people, however, the problems are so pervasive and persistent that they interfere with every aspect of their life: home, academic, social and work.
+Everybody can have difficulty sitting still, paying attention, or controlling impulsive behavior once in a while.
+For some people, however, the problems are so pervasive and persistent that they interfere with every aspect of their life: home, academic, social, and work.

 Attention Deficit Disorder (ADD) is now included as one type of Attention-Deficit/Hyperactivity Disorder (ADHD), which is a neurodevelopmental disorder affecting children and adults.
-ADHD is characterized by developmentally inappropriate levels of inattention, impulsivity and hyperactivity.
+ADHD is characterized by developmentally inappropriate levels of inattention, impulsivity, and hyperactivity.

 What are Eating Disorders?

 There are several eating disorders: anorexia nervosa, bulimia nervosa, binge-eating disorder, avoidant-restrictive food intake disorder, and other unspecified eating disorders, such as purging disorder.
 They differ based on the types of problems with eating and the factors thought to motivate those behaviors.
 Eating too little is often present in all of these illnesses but dominates anorexia nervosa and avoidant-restrictive food intake disorder; in binge-eating disorder and bulimia, there may be problems with eating too much and too quickly but then too little most of the time.
 Problems with eating uncontrollably and compulsively called a binge, are a part of both bulimia nervosa and binge-eating disorder.
-Problems with purging behaviors, such as vomiting or laxatives, can be part of all of the illnesses but is required for bulimia nervosa and purging disorder.
+Problems with purging behaviors, such as vomiting or laxatives, can be part of all of the illnesses but are required for bulimia nervosa and purging disorder.
 Motivations surrounding the initiation of eating disorder behaviors vary a lot and may even change in the course of the disorders.
 For example, anorexia nervosa and bulimia nervosa tend to have a stronger relationship between one’s own physical appearance and self-worth but fear of eating may motivate food restriction in avoidant-restrictive food intake disorder.